Matt Gaetz withdraws as Donald Trump's attorney general pick – DW – 11/21/2024

 The former Florida congressman, who was nominated last week, faced questions over his fitness to serve as the country's top law enforcement official and his past conduct.

-Gaetz was investigated by the Justice Department for nearly three years into potential sex trafficking violations in a probe that ended last year without charges being brought.
+The Justice Department investigated Gaetz for nearly three years into potential sex trafficking violations in a probe that ended last year without charges being brought.

-The 42-year-old had also faced a a lenghty probe by a congressional ethics panel into possible sexual misconduct and drug use but he resigned last week from his seat in the House of Representatives, which would usually mark the end of a congressional investigation into the matter.
+The 42-year-old had also faced a lengthy probe by a congressional ethics panel into possible sexual misconduct and drug use but he resigned last week from his seat in the House of Representatives, which would usually mark the end of a congressional investigation into the matter.

-Gaetz denied all of the claims he faced but said in his statement on X that he hoped to avoid a "needlessly protracted Washington scuffle."
+Gaetz denied all of the allegations he faced but said in his statement on X that he hoped to avoid a "needlessly protracted Washington scuffle."

 Republicans on Wednesday declined to release the House Ethics Committee's findings over objections from Democrats in a split vote.